 There are several types of urinary incontinence (leakage) and they may occur in combination.
 The most common are stress urinary incontinence (SUI) and urge incontinence.
 SUI is a problem affecting millions of women in the United States.
 Normally the urethra is supported by strong pelvic floor muscles and healthy connective tissue.
 Together, they help prevent the involuntary loss of urine.
 In women with stress urinary incontinence, weakened muscles and connective tissue do not adequately support the urethra.
 This leads to leakage of urine with activities such as coughing, laughing, sneezing, exercise or other activities that increase the pressure inside the abdomen.
 Urge incontinence is leakage caused by overactivity of the bladder muscle and is associated with a sudden strong urge to empty.
 Urinary infections and the use of some medications can cause temporary leakage issues.
 Bladder irritants like nicotine, caffeine and carbonated beverages can make symptoms worse.
 Overactivity of the bladder muscles can also cause an urge to urinate even when the bladder is not full, requiring frequent trips to the bathroom even when leakage is not a problem.

 Treatment options depend on the specific problem but include lifestyle changes, physical therapy, medications, vaginal devices called incontinence rings, and surgery (TVT).
 Weight loss is one of the most effective non-surgical remedies for urinary leakage of all kinds.
-Talk to your doctor if you have questions.
+Talk to your doctor or nurse practitioner if you have questions.

 The vagina is a mini-ecosystem where certain bacteria are normally found, and from which normal secretions can be shed as normal vaginal discharge.
 Exposure to irritating substances can cause uncomfortable external symptoms.
 When there is a change from normal discharge, or the discharge is associated with external itching, burning, irritation, and/or an odor, a vaginal infection may be the cause.
 Women with symptoms may assume they have yeast (fungal) infections, but studies show that many of them actually have infections caused by bacteria or other organisms.
 These infections need treatment with antibiotics rather than over the counter or prescription anti-fungal agents.
-Lab testing can be done, but a quick office test called a “wet mount” is usually all that is needed for you to get started on the correct treatment as soon as possible.
+Lab testing can be done, but microscopic examination of the vaginal secretions in the office is often all that is needed for you to get started on the correct treatment as soon as possible.